sahil-rawat/sahil-rawat.github.io/_posts/2025-12-23-JAVA-Virtual-Threads.md

 This relies on a construct called a Continuation.

-* Running: The Virtual Thread is "mounted" on a Carrier Thread.
+* **Running**: The Virtual Thread is "mounted" on a Carrier Thread.
 It executes bytecode normally.
-* Blocking: The code hits a blocking call (e.g., a DB query).
+* **Blocking**: The code hits a blocking call (e.g., a DB query).
-* Yielding: The JVM detects this.
+* **Yielding**: The JVM detects this.
 Instead of blocking the Carrier Thread, it captures the Virtual Thread's stack frame (its current state, variables, and instruction pointer).
-* Unmounting: This stack frame is moved from the stack memory into the JVM Heap.
+* **Unmounting**: This stack frame is moved from the stack memory into the JVM Heap.
-* Re-scheduling: The Carrier Thread is now free to pick up another Virtual Thread and execute it.
+* **Re-scheduling**: The Carrier Thread is now free to pick up another Virtual Thread and execute it.

 When the database operation finishes, the OS signals the JVM.
 The JVM restores the stack frame from the Heap (resuming the Continuation) and schedules the Virtual Thread to run again potentially on a completely different Carrier Thread.